-• TBOC § 101.002 (Applicability of Other Laws) provides that TBOC §§ 21.223 (Liability for Obligations), 21.224 (Preemption of Liability), 21.225 (Exceptions to Limitations) and 21.226 (Liability for Obligations) in respect of for-profit corporations apply to an LLC and its members, owners, assignees and subscribers, subject to the limitations contained in TBOC § 101.114 (Liability for Obligations).
+- The TBOC provides that, except as provided in the company agreement, a member or manager is not liable to third parties for the debts, obligations, or liabilities of an LLC, although members are liable for the amount of any contributions they agreed in writing to make.
+Members may participate in the management of the LLC without forfeiting this liability shield, but may be liable for their own torts. - TBOC § 101.002 (Applicability of Other Laws) provides that TBOC §§ 21.223 (Liability for Obligations), 21.224 (Preemption of Liability), 21.225 (Exceptions to Limitations) and 21.226 (Liability for Obligations) in respect of for-profit corporations apply to an LLC and its members, owners, assignees and subscribers, subject to the limitations contained in TBOC § 101.114 (Liability for Obligations).
 These TBOC provisions and related corporate case law mean that in Texas, veil piercing should not be applicable except in the case of actual fraud.
-See "EGAN ON ENTITIES," § 2.4(105-111).

-Alter ego veil piercing principles similar to those applicable to Delaware corporations are applicable to Delaware LLCs, with the plaintiff having to demonstrate a misuse of the LLC form along with an overall element of injustice or unfairness.
+See "EGAN ON ENTITIES" § 2.4 (100-108).
+On June 23, 2023 the Texas Supreme Court in In re First Reserve Management, LP (No. 22-0227) held that a for-profit corporation was not liable for the torts of a controlled affiliate merely because it appointed directors and monitored its affairs. - Alter ego veil piercing principles similar to those applicable to Delaware corporations are applicable to Delaware LLCs, with the plaintiff having to demonstrate a misuse of the LLC form along with an overall element of injustice or unfairness.